 Give them a try.
 I know I will be buying another pair.

 Good shoe.
 Could of been better.
 Had them for about…

 Source: bought it new

 Had them for about a year.
 I wanted a shoe that would take place of my heavy boots.
 Unfortunately, these were not it.

 I have a narrow, low volume foot with moderate arch.
 At first these seemed slimmer than Merrell and Krebs, but after an overnight hike, I noticed a good amount of slipping.
 Also take forever to break in.

 Although they are comfortable and supportive, they are not "The One".

 All Sawtooth Low versions

-In addition to the 3 men's reviews above, there is 1 review for another version of the Sawtooth Low.
+In addition to the 9 men's reviews above, there are 2 reviews for other versions of the Sawtooth Low.
 Read all reviews »